By Dady Chery

 |Read: The Battle in Haiti for a Town Called Ganthier: Complicity of NGOs in a Land Grab.|

 The transfer of land titles are equally inappropriate during a disaster and foreign occupation.
 Nevertheless, the current difficulties with title transfers are being touted as impediments to reconstruction efforts.
-In the border town of Ganthier, for example, attempts last June by Wyclef Jean and his NGO Yélé Haiti, to grab thousands of acres of a commons were met with violence from a group of irate farmers.
+In the border town of Ganthier, for example, attempts in June 2010 by Wyclef Jean and his NGO Yélé Haiti, to grab thousands of acres of a commons were met with violence from a group of irate farmers.

 Although the CIRH recently conferred on itself the power to grant property titles, its plans for land grabs look rather hopeless.
 Indeed the CIRH has become something of a joke.
 The “Show me the money!” campaign has had little effect on well-meaning donors, who are holding on to their funds and refusing to disburse them to the gang of foreign thieves who have latched onto the country.
 The campaign has, however, had the effect of getting the country into debt again.
 Haiti’s “leaders,” ever to do as they are told, recently borrowed money from the International Monetary Fund (IMF) and the International Fund for Agricultural Development.
 Representatives of the World Bank are expected in Haiti soon.